MicrosoftDocs/Hololens/hololens/hololens-updates.md

 #### Best practices for Restart

-If the device is left plugged in overnight, it will automatically completely installing the update and restart during the [maintenance window](/windows/win32/taskschd/task-maintenence).
+If the device is left plugged in overnight, it'll automatically completely installing the update and restart during the [maintenance window](/windows/win32/taskschd/task-maintenence).
 Once the download has been installed and staged for a restart internet connectivity isn't a requirement.

 Restarting the device is necessary for successfully applying the update but it also breaks into user behavior.
 HoloLens offers IT administrators the following levels of control over when and how the device should be restarted: